Do I have to register online?

 Our organization is new and we don't have financial figures yet.
 How do I fill out the financial report?

 You can file your initial registration using estimated financial information.
 This information must be updated with actual financial figures by the 15th day of the fifth month after the close of your fiscal year.
-You can update those figures by filing an amendment.
+You can update those figures by filing an amendment and updating the financial information, Be sure to mark the new financial information as “actual” rather than “estimated.”

 - Registered agent is not located in Colorado.